mliew21396/remote-work-u3/week-8/9-gps3-2/README.md

 Create a function that accepts a string as an argument and reverses it.

-Use the built in Javascript methods for strings and arrays to accomplish this.
-[MDN string docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) [MDN array docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)
+Use the built-in JavaScript methods for strings and arrays to accomplish this.
+See: [MDN string docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) and [MDN array docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).

 **HINT:** Think about how you would write this in Ruby and translate!

 ## RELEASE 3: 2, 4, 6 ,8!
 Who do we appreciate?: Remove odd numbers from an array

 Create a function that accepts an array of numbers.
-Return an array with only the even numbers present.
+Return an array with only the even numbers.

-You can do this manually or use built-in [JavaScript Array Methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)
+You can do this manually or use built-in JavaScript [Array Methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).

 Are you missing Ruby yet?

 ## RELEASE 4: "We Built this City": Build a constructor function

 Test code has been provided for you.
-Copy paste it to your my_solution.js file.
-Read the definition of a constructor function from this [excellent albeit old article](http://code.tutsplus.com/tutorials/the-basics-of-object-oriented-javascript--net-7670).
+Copy and paste it to your [my_solution.js](my_solution.js) file.
+Read the definition of a constructor function from this excellent (albeit old) [article](http://code.tutsplus.com/tutorials/the-basics-of-object-oriented-javascript--net-7670).
 This is a great article to return to when you have the time to learn more about constructor functions.

 ```javascript